Dias-Lab/BacPP/paper/paper.md

 BacterialPloidyPredictor samples complete genome assemblies in batch to extract the features associated with global genomic architecture, including GC skew, AT skew, and a series of other genomic features derived from the characterization of nucleotide bias.
 These features are then used as input for three pre-trained different machine learning models based on logistic regression, XGBoost, and k-nearest neighbors (kNN).
 Although optimized during the development, parameters can be fine-tuned according to researcher's need.
 However, the use defalut parameters gives users a biologically meaningful prediction, allowing them focus on the correlational or causational interpretation of this phenotype with minimal inteference with parameters.
 Besides, a series of plots visualize the confidence of prediction and the relationships with lebeled trainng data. (\autoref{fig:workflow})
 ![BacterialPloidyPredictor.\label{fig:workflow}](figures/BacterialPloidyPredictor-flowchart.png)
 Since bactetial polyploidy is a less investigated from a eco-evolutionary perspective, BactertialPloidyPredictor provides the following functions:
-- **Automation of pre-processing and feature extraction** BacterialPloidyPredictor treats *.fasta/*.fna/*.fa files containing complete genome assemblies as input, and gives them an optional genome completeness inspection using CheckM2.
-Extracted features including GC skew, AT skew, relative distances between replication origin and replication terminus and their interaction terms are used for downstream prediction.
+- **Automation of pre-processing and feature extraction**:
+  BacterialPloidyPredictor treats *.fasta/*.fna/*.fa files containing complete genome assemblies as input, and gives them an optional genome completeness inspection using CheckM2.
+Extracted features including genomic GC skew, genomic AT skew, relative distances between replication origin and replication terminus and their interaction terms are used for downstream prediction.
-- **Prediction of monoploidy/polyploidy based on extracted features** Use either pre-trained models including logistic regression, XGBoost, or kNN (default) to predict the species being monoploidy or polyploidy.
+- **Prediction of monoploidy/polyploidy based on extracted features**:
+  Use either pre-trained models including logistic regression, XGBoost, or kNN (default) to predict the species being monoploidy or polyploidy.
-- **Illustration extracted features**
+- **Illustration extracted features**:
   Extracted features including GC skew, AT skew, and mutual information between predictors will be provided.
-- **Estimation of prediction confidence**
+- **Estimation of prediction confidence**:
   If using kNN, the Euclidean distance between samples and their closest reference points will be calculated and placed in the distribution of pairwise Euclidean distance among reference data.
 A metric will be provided to quantify the relative confidence of the prediction.

 # Outputs